kkkrist/nnft/README.md

 ## Frontend

-The	frontend is a 100% custom single-page app rendered with [Preact](https://preactjs.com/).
+The	frontend is a 100% custom single-page web app rendered with [Preact](https://preactjs.com/).
 It also uses

 - [Twind](https://twind.dev/) for leight-weight styling
 - [Day.js](https://day.js.org/) to make handling dates easier